 Many entrepreneurs and employees lack documents such as government-issued identity cards or birth certificates, which are required to use digital services.

-Entrepreneurs and employees often lack financial literacy and an ability to think quantitatively, making it harder for them to use digital financial products efficiently.
+Entrepreneurs and employees often lack financial literacy, making it harder for them to use digital financial products efficiently.

 Author's main message

 Digital payments improve the speed and reduce the cost of payments between entrepreneurs and suppliers, employees, customers, and governments.
-Digital financial systems make it easier for entrepreneurs to access credit products to start and expand their businesses, and encourage formal entrepreneurship by facilitating compliance with regulatory and tax obligations.
-Governments in developing countries can promote digital financial services by investing in the necessary infrastructure, collaborating with private entities to offer training for potential users, and ensuring that effective security and regulatory measures exist.
+Digital financial systems make it easier for entrepreneurs to access credit products to start and expand their businesses and encourage formal entrepreneurship by facilitating compliance with regulatory and tax obligations.
+Governments in developing countries can promote digital financial services by investing in the necessary physical and regulatory infrastructure and collaborating with private entities to offer training for potential users.

-Entrepreneurship, both formal and informal, is a critical source of labor force participation and income: 11% of adults in high-income countries are self-reported entrepreneurs versus 34% of adults in developing countries, where entrepreneurial activities might be the only source of income in nations with few formal employment opportunities .
+Entrepreneurship, both formal and informal, is a critical source of labor force participation and income.
+In 2021, 11% of adults in high-income countries were self-reported entrepreneurs versus 25% of adults in developing countries, where entrepreneurial activities might be the only source of income in nations with few formal employment opportunities .
 Entrepreneurship also creates new wage employment and contributes to increased labor force participation.

 Digital payment systems allow entrepreneurs to pay for goods or services electronically, using a mobile phone, the internet, retail point of sales, and other broadly available access points instead of using cash or checks.
+The share of adults making or receiving digital payments in developing economies grew to 57% in 2021, from 35% in 2014 (see the Illustration) .
 For entrepreneurs, especially in developing markets, access to digital payment platforms is more than just a convenience.
 For those starting a business, digital payments can speed up business registration and reduce the transfer time on payments for business licenses and permits.
 Access to digital platforms can increase participation in e-commerce.
 It can also improve supply-chain management as well as interactions with clients and vendors.
 Electronic wage payments to employees save time, reduce costs, increase transparency, and empower workers by giving them an account and access to financial services such as loans.
 Entrepreneurs can build a credit history that will improve their ability to access working and investment capital.
 For larger-scale entrepreneurs, digital applications like e-filing of business and employee taxes and social benefits can reduce the cost of tax compliance.
+Digital payments are evolving with technological advances in mobile phones/internet, contactless solutions such as QR codes, Big Data analytics, application programming interfaces (APIs), and biometric technologies.
+These innovations significantly simplify the payment process by developing new delivery channels and payment methods, helping in customer onboarding, and improving the precision of real-time approvals.

 Discussion of pros and cons